flaneurette/Apache-Honeypot/README.md

 A simple PHP/Apache Honeypot that blocks automated scanners on IP.

 ### How it works
-When a path, folder or file is entered or accessed on the folder (determined by rules in the root .htaccess), then a 3-strike system is triggered:
+When a path, folder or file is entered or accessed (determined by rules in the root .htaccess), then a 3-strike system is triggered:

 1. First time: Silent 404
 2. Second time: Warning of impending IP block